caleb531/ssh-wp-backup/README.md

 	backup should be purged after download
 	- valid values include `true`, `false`, `yes`, `no`, `on`, and `off`
 	- default value is `no`
+- `max_local_backups`: optional; the maximum number of local backups to keep
+	- as new local backups are created, old backups are purged to keep within the limit
+	- this option only applies if you use date format sequences in `paths.local_backup`
+	- if option is omitted, all local backups are kept

 Please see the included [example.ini](example.ini) file for an example configuration.